 With respect to SFHs in CIGALE, there are two main approaches implemented.
 The first one is straightforward using previously prepared SFH, i.e. templates or directly from simulations, as input to test what SED will be produced with such SFH.
-The second is built on parametric models, which we describe in more detail in Section \ref{sec:SEDmodeling}.
+The second is built on parametric models.
 Parametric SFHs assume that star formation in a galaxy is a continuous process, which can be described by a few parameters like age and the e-folding time of the main stellar population.
 For a detailed description of all available SFH parameterisations, we refer the reader to \cite{Boquien20}.

-Although previous work explored parametric vs. NonParametric SFH models \citep[e.g.][]{Carnall19, Suess22, Ciesla23, Mosleh25}, we additionally include a physically motivated model into the picture \citep[Extended Regulator;][]{Tacchella20}.
-The description of the implementation, as well as the original method, can be found in the following subsections.
+For the purpose of this study, we implemented the diverse stochastic SFHs within CIGALE, namely NonParametric \citep[][]{Leja19,Carnall19} and Extended Regulator \citep[Regulator hereafter;][]{Tacchella20}.
+The description of the implementation, technical details, as well as the original method can be found in App.~\ref{APP:implementationSFH}.
 We also share the implementation in the form of a public GitHub repository\footnote{github.com/lisieckik/CIGALE\_QGs}.
-The comparison of specific SFH models (sSFH hereafter) prepared with new modules used in this work is shown in Fig.~\ref{fig:examplesSFH}.
+Throughout the study, we provide detailed comparison of results achieved with three SFH models: parametric flexible Delayed + Burst/Quenching model (DelayedBQ hereafter), NonParametric and Regulator.
+The visual comparison of specific SFH models (sSFH hereafter) prepared with new modules used in this work is shown in the bottom panel of Fig.~\ref{fig:examplesSFH}.